Wilkes County Schools

 Describe how your school will provide programs to assist parents in building capacity to be involved in their child's education.

-• Parents are notified by school messenger calls, parent SMORE website, and classroom Dojo.
+Parents are notified by school messenger calls, the parent SMORE website, the school Facebook page, Instagram, and Remind.
 Some events are printed out and sent home with the students.

 Accessibility